Israel Container Glass Market Size and Share

 Israel Container Glass Market Analysis by Mordor Intelligence

-The Israel container glass market size was 203.89 kilotons in 2025 and is projected to reach 239.96 kilotons by 2030, growing at a 3.31% CAGR.
+The Israel container glass market was valued at 203.89 kilotons in 2025 and estimated to grow from 210.56 kilotons in 2026 to reach 247.32 kilotons by 2031, at a CAGR of 3.27% during the forecast period (2026-2031).
 Robust recycling infrastructure, deposit-refund incentives, and premiumization across alcoholic beverages keep demand resilient even as PET substitution pressures low-margin categories.[1]T.M.I.R, “Annual Recycling Report 2024,” tmir.org.il Competitive positioning centers on circular-economy credentials, with Phoenicia Glass Works piloting carbon-capture soda-ash production and brand owners pushing for low-carbon containers to support net-zero roadmaps.
 Regulatory enforcement of 60% packaging recycling, combined with a 77% beverage container return rate, stabilizes the cullet supply and mitigates fluctuations in raw material costs.
 Meanwhile, energy-price volatility and water-scarcity constraints raise operating risks, prompting investments in hybrid furnaces, process electrification, and closed-loop cooling.
 Strategic opportunities, therefore, lie in specialty formats for medical cannabis, cosmetics, and craft spirits that can justify higher price points and valorize sustainability attributes within the Israel container glass market.

 Key Report Takeaways